-The first thing that is evident from Table 6.1 is that Sandgate's total budget has grown steadily -more than tripled in size -- since 1990.
+The first thing that is evident from Table 6.1 is that Sandgate's total budget has grown steadily.
 While both the town/highway and school budgets have grown considerably during this period, the growth in the school budget has been most dramatic.
 Also evident from Table 6.1 is that development (new home construction) occurred at a slow, but steady rate throughout this timeframe.